DikuMUDOmnibus/MaelstromMUD/CONTRIBUTING.md

 # How to contribute

 First off, thanks for taking the time to contribute!
-The following is a set of guidelines for contributing to OASIS MUD.
+The following is a set of guidelines for contributing to Maelstrom.
 These are just guidelines, not rules, so use your best judgement and feel free to propose changes to this document in a pull request.

 ## Code of Conduct